carakan/dotfiles/README.md

 ```

-I use NeoVim because I have a lot of problems switching from insert mode
+I use NeoVim because I have had a lot of problems switching from insert mode
-to normal using vim, I researching a lot and I not found a valid solution for that, the
+to normal using vim, I researching a lot I'm not able to found a valid solution for this weird error, the
-only solution for now is change using neovim, looks pretty well.
+only solution for now is change using neovim, looks better/modern alternative.

-you need install python3:
+So you need to install python (3):

 ```
-brew install python3
+brew install python
-pip3 install --upgrade pip setuptools
+pip install --upgrade pip setuptools
 ```

-Install neovim plugin for python3 and ruby
+Install neovim plugin for python and ruby
 ---------------------------------

 ```
-pip3 install neovim
+pip install neovim
 # to upgrade
-pip3 install --upgrade neovim
+pip install --upgrade neovim

 #ruby
 gem install neovim